Human Rights in Health and Social Care

 Mental Capacity Act (MCA) 2005

-The MCA offers a framework that encourages people to make their own decisions while ensuring that decisions made for people lacking capacity are made in their best interests.
-It stresses the need to presume capacity only if proven otherwise and to take all practical measures to assist people in decision-making about the health and care services they receive.
+The MCA offers a framework that encourages people to make their own decisions while ensuring that decisions made for people lacking capacity are in their best interests.
+It stresses the need to presume capacity only if proven otherwise and to take all practical measures to assist people in making decisions about the health and care services they receive.

 Care Act 2014